Gabelbombe/azure-containerpipeline/assets/docker-azure.md

 Click on dockerBuild (the VM).
 Then click on the IP address.

-Add a DNS name to our IP settings… Click Configuration - I will use dockerbuildsys
+Add a DNS name to our IP settings...
+Click Configuration - I will use dockerbuildsys

 We want to take note of the public IP address and DNS name for our VM... so I'll open a text editor, Visual Studio Code is my current favorite, to take a few notes.